godotengine/godot-docs/contributing/doc_and_l10n_guidelines.rst

 this is a good example:

 -  Insert your title here

 And this is a bad example:

 -  Insert Your Title Here

 Only project names (and people names) should have capitalized first letter.
 This is good:

--  Starting up with Godot Engine and this is bad:
+-  Starting up with Godot Engine

+And this is bad:

 -  Starting up with godot engine

 Note for non-English authors